MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/prerequisites-for-powershell.md

 If set to $false, disables creating iCalendar links from Microsoft Planner, and disables previously created iCalendar links.
 If set to $true, enables creating iCalendar links from Microsoft Planner and re-enables any previously created iCalendar links.
 .Parameter AllowTenantMoveWithDataLoss
 If set to $true, allows the tenant to be moved to another Planner environment or region.
 This move will result in the tenant's existing Planner data being lost.
+.Parameter AllowRosterCreation
+If set to $true, allows the users of the tenant to create rosters as the container for a plan to facilitate ad-hoc collaboration.
+This setting does not restrict the use of existing roster contained plans.
 .example

 Set-PlannerConfiguration -AllowCalendarSharing $true